ltvu3/FIT2097_Assignment2/README.md

 What Works:

 - UI Displays the different items the relevant player has, such as keys, fuses etc
-- UI Displays the relevant player’s health
+- UI Displays the relevant playerâ€™s health
 - UI Shows relevant messages on screen such as when a door has been unlocked (Messages shown to all players)
 - All existing gameplay actors support multiplayer replication
 - Character and GameMode classes written in C++
 - Interaction with game objects driven by a Trace written in C++ rather than collision boxes.
 The debug trace line left ON.
-- Fuse to a powered door – the player must find a fuse for a powerbox.
+- Fuse to a powered door â€“ the player must find a fuse for a powerbox.
 Once the fuse is placed they can flip the switch and the door will open.
 - A particle emitter and a sound are played when the fuse is placed in the power box
-- Remote Unlock for co-op play – one player must activate a switch at a remote location, which opens a door.
+- Remote Unlock for co-op play â€“ one player must activate a switch at a remote location, which opens a door.
 When the switch is released the door closes.
 There is a second identical switch on the other side of the door to allow the second player to get through the door.
 Players must cooperate to get through the door.